CDCgov/rsv-forecast-hub/README.md

 If you have questions aboutthis target, please reach out to *[insert name]* (*[insert email]*).

-## Accessing hub data on the cloud
+## Accessing Hub Data On The Cloud

 *[Remove this section if you're not planning to host your hub's data on the Hubverse's AWS infrastructure]*